 A stacked bar graph shows a time series of the number of people using aged care services by the type of aged care service.
 The number of people using all types aged care has increased over the past 10 years in accordance with the growing older population.
 The majority of people using aged care services were using permanent residential care, which was consistent across all years.
-There was a 17% increase in the number of people using permanent residential care and an 84% increase in the number of people using home care services between 2007 and 2017.
+There was a 15% increase in the number of people using permanent residential care and a 116% increase in the number of people using home care services between 2008 and 2018.

 There are more women using aged care services than men

 Women in Australia have a longer life expectancy than men.
-For example, at the age of 75 years, the average woman in Australia can expect to live another 14 years, compared with 12 years for men (ABS 2016).
-Hence, women are more likely to receive aged care services and receive these for longer than men.
+For example, at the age of 75 years, the average woman in Australia can expect to live another 14 years, compared with 12 years for men (ABS 2018).
+This longer expectancy means in general women are more likely to receive aged care services and to receive these services for longer than men.

-In residential care, South Australia had the highest total usage rate, and also the highest rates for both men and women.
-There were 36.5 women and 16.4 men in residential care for every 1,000 people in the target population in South Australia, compared with national usage rates of 31.8 and 15.5.
+- In residential care, South Australia had the highest total usage rate, and also the highest rate for women and the second highest usage rate for men after New South Wales.
+There were 35.7 women and 16.4 men in residential care for every 1,000 people in the target population in South Australia, compared with national usage rates of 31.0 (women) and 15.4 (men).
 This reflects the fact that South Australia has the highest provision of residential care places.

-The Northern Territory had the highest rates for home care usage.
-There were 17.8 women in home care for every 1,000 people in the target population, and 10.4 men.
-The rate of men using home care in the Northern Territory is almost double the national figure.
+- The Northern Territory had the highest total usage rate for home care.
+There were 15.8 women in home care for every 1,000 people in the target population, and 9 men.
+The rate of men using home care in the Northern Territory is higher than the national figure.
 These high usage rates for home care reflect the Northern Territory’s focus on provision of care in the community setting.

-The usage rates for transition care vary across the states and territories, with the highest total usage rate being in the Northern Territory (1.1 users per 1,000 people) and the lowest in Tasmania (0.7 users per 1,000 people).
-Across Australia, there were 0.6 women and 0.3 men using transition care for every 1,000 people in the target population.
+- The usage rates for transition care vary across the states and territories, with the highest total usage rate being in South Australia (1 user per 1,000 people) and the lowest in Queensland (0.8 users per 1,000 people).
+Across Australia, there were 0.6 women and 0.4 men using transition care for every 1,000 people in the target population.

 A stacked bar graph shows the number of people using aged care services per 1,000 people in the target aged care population by sex, state and type of aged care service.
 Women made up the majority of aged care service recipients across all aged care service types and all states and territories.